-There's also a chance that Nokia is branching out with some higher-end phones potentially on the way including the rumored pinta-lens Nokia X50 and the fabled Nokia 10 which might be a true flagship entry, although information is pretty scarce for now.
+There's also a possibility that Nokia is branching out with some higher-end phones potentially on the way including the rumored pinta-lens Nokia X50 and the fabled Nokia 10 which might be a true flagship entry, although information is pretty scarce for now.

 We’ve ranked the top choices below, so you can see which Nokia phones are the best of the best.
 We've included an overview along with pros and cons for each of them so you can easily see which is the best fit for your needs.